SanderMertens/flecs/docs/Manual.md

 #### Limitations
 Component disabling does not work for components not matched with the entity.
 If a query matches with a component from a base (prefab) or parent entity and the component is disabled for that entity, the query will not take this into account.
 If entities with disabled components from a base or parent entity need to be skipped. a query should manually check this.

 Because component disabling is implemented with a type role, it cannot be used together with other type roles.
-This means that it is not possible to disable, for example, an `INSTANCEOF` or `CHILDOF` relationship.
+This means that it is not possible to disable, for example, tags with `SWITCH` or `CASE` roles.
+Additionally since relationships rely on a role, it is currently not possible to disable relationships such as `(ChildOf, parent)` or `(IsA, prefab)`.

 Another limitation is that currently the query NOT (!) operator does not take into account disabled entities.
 The optional operator (?) technically works, but a query is unable to see whether a component has been set or not as both the enabled and disabled values are returned to the application in a single array.